Sussex-Neuroscience/NL-glow-worm/README.md

 - **LED array:** Custom-made 3D printed semicircular structure fitting up to 9 LEDs (![LED array scad](software/LED_line.scad); Figure 4A).

 - **LED controller:** Custom-printed circuit board which accommodates the microcontroller, the LED driver and up to 24 LED channels (Figure 4B).
-You can find more detailed information [BadenLab/LED-Zappelin](https://github.com/BadenLab/LED-Zappelin).
+You can find more detailed information on [BadenLab/LED-Zappelin](https://github.com/BadenLab/LED-Zappelin).

 **Software**